 CA-NGSS Alternate Summative Assessment Plan (CAA-Science)

 The CAA-Science will be administered to any student in grades five, eight, and once in grades 10-12 with an individualized education program (IEP) that identifies them for alternate assessment.
 Instructions for assigning tests can be found in the TOMS Pre-Administration Guide for CAASPP Testing linked on the CAASPP Portal Manuals and Instructions Web page.

+More information on the field test will be posted when available.
 Please also visit CDE's Alternate Assessments site for more information.

 CDE Preliminary Indicator Communication Toolkit